ubikingenierie/ulp-observability-plugin/ubikDocChanges/docChanges.md

 In the below exemple, we filtered the displayed lines thanks to the navbar and by clicking on some names at the top which enable/disable them.
 ![Schema](images/newExemple2.png)

-Alternatively, you can use the regex parmeter presented earlier like this, and directly have the samplers you are interested in :
+Alternatively, you can use the regex parmeter presented earlier like this, and directly have the samplers you are interested in.
+This filtering is done on the server side and would also reduce resources used by JMeter.

 ![Schema](images/regexExemple.png)
 ![Schema](images/regexResult.png)
 A good practice concerning the name of the samplers is to prefix their name with the group name.
 As such, if your group name is 'group_2', your samplers name should start with 'group_2'.
-This way you can very easily filter them with the navbar and/or regex parameter.
+This way you can very easily filter them with the thread group name.

 # https://www.ubik-ingenierie.com/blog/monitor-jmeter-test-from-browser/
 Replace this image :